navikt/pam-import-api/docs/index.md

 | applicationurlclicks | Antall klikk på søknad |

 ### Limitations
-There are some limitations.
-You can not set the "from" parameter date older than 24h, and each call gives you max=1000 items.
-You will have to scroll through the pages by using the "page" query parameter if "numberofElements" is 1000 or more.
+You can not set the "from" parameter date older than 24h.
+Each request only gives max of 1000 items, you will have to scroll through the pages by using the "page" query parameter if "numberofElements" is 1000 or more.
+Because the aggregations of the events take a lot of time, there is a delay of 2 hours before data is updated.
 It is also not recommended requesting for stats more than 1 time per hour.

 # FAQ